juju/docs/src/en/charms-bundles.md

 the 'Commit changes' button in the lower right corner of the GUI.
 After clicking 'Import' you’ll be prompted to select the bundle file.

-Once a file has been added, the GUI will briefly report `ChangeSet process` followed by `ChangeSet complete`.
+After a file has been added, the GUI will briefly report `ChangeSet process` followed by `ChangeSet complete`.
 The 'Commit changes' button will then update to show the number of outstanding changes that need to be committed to activate your new bundle.
 Click on 'Commit changes' to review the deployment